 - The previous recipe can be made totally formal.
-More details can be found in the reading material. - Just following the recipe will often produce a too complicated FA.
+More details can be found in the reading material, and presented in the lecture. - Just following the recipe will often produce a too complicated FA.
 Sometimes obvious simplifications can be made.
-In general however, this is not an easy task.
+In general however, this is not an easy task. - Exercise: Let's derandomize the simplified two-state NFA from slide 1/70 which we derived from regular expression (ab ∪ a)